opengeospatial/sensorthings/README.md

-# sensorthings
+# documentBase

-The official web site of the OGC SensorThings API standard specification.
+This branch contains the base build-script for the documents.